aduth/terpolate/README.md

 document.body.appendChild(element);
 ```

-Note that the DOM entrypoint assumes a DOM is present, meaning it should be run either in a browser or in a Node.js environment with a DOM global using a module like [`jsdom`](https://www.npmjs.com/package/jsdom).
+Note that the DOM entrypoint assumes a DOM is present, meaning it should be run either in a browser or in a Node.js environment with DOM globals using a module like [`jsdom-global`](https://www.npmjs.com/package/jsdom-global).

 ## License